openshift-cs/rosaworkshop/rosa-workshop/ostoy/3-lab_overview.md

 	- [ostoy-fe-deployment.yaml](yaml/ostoy-fe-deployment.yaml)
 	- [ostoy-microservice-deployment.yaml](yaml/ostoy-microservice-deployment.yaml)

+!!! note
-> **Note:** In order to simplify the deployment of the app we have included all the objects needed in the above YAMLs as "all-in-one" YAMLs.
+		In order to simplify the deployment of the app we have included all the objects needed in the above YAMLs as "all-in-one" YAMLs.
 Though in reality, an enterprise would most likely want to have a different yaml file for each Kubernetes object.

 ### About OSToy